KhoiFish/yarr/README.md

 - Based on Peter Shirley's great "Raytracing in One Weekend" book series
 - Core implementation in Rust, with some JavaScript glue
 - Builds natively for Windows, MacOS, Linux & Dub-dub-dub (JavaScript & WebAssembly)
-- Multi-threaded via rayon crate, wasm-bind-rayon, and a (manually) managed web worker pool
+- Multi-threaded via rayon crate, wasm-bind-rayon, and as well as a (manually) managed web worker pool
 - Tested on iOS/Android via Chrome browser

 ## Get the source